zaf/g711/Readme.md

 --
     import "github.com/zaf/g711"

-Package g711 implements encoding and decoding of G711.0 compressed sound data.
+Package g711 implements encoding and decoding of G711 PCM sound data.
 G.711 is an ITU-T standard for audio companding.

 For usage details please see the code snippets in the cmd folder.